 The Living Waterways Awards are managed by the Canal & River Trust to celebrate the achievements of those groups working to highlight the benefits of canals and rivers.

 The dinner on the Daniel Adamson on September 20th was very well attended and thoroughly enjoyed by all those taking part.
 During the evening our Chairman, Jim Forkin, was able to announce that the long awaited Tidal Gauge has now been installed on the River Lock in Chester.
 Those who attended the Festival in Chester in 2014 will know that monies were donated at the time by groups including the Historic Narrow Boat Owner's Club to pay for a gauge to be installed.
 The gauge itself was manufactured over two years ago and has been awaiting installation by EA/CRT since that time.
 However, success at last!

 We are delighted to report that Derek & Jeanne Smith have kindly offered to lead some waterways walks in the near future.
-The next one takes place on Thursday, 19 October so please see our Walks page for the full details.

 We are delighted to report that Mike Carter - through his wife Christine - was awarded a Richard Bird medal at the National AGM on Saturday, 30 September.
 Mike's volunteering efforts were second to none and we are delighted that this sterling work along with Christine's support has been recognised.

 Mike died on 22 February 2017 in St John's Hospice on the Wirral.
 Many members will know that he had been ill for some time but continued working on waterways matters until very recently.
 Mike has been a huge influence on the local waterways scene and in particular on the Merseyside area, fronting the Eldonian Village Festival in June last year and making a big difference to the canal environment there with his frequent work parties.
 He has also worked tirelessly for the Region and his knowledge and passion for all things canal-related will be very sadly missed.